 PBS – (Pay by Space) Visitors pay hourly fees at the Pay-By-Space machines according to the number designated on the parking space

 Placard – An 8” x 11” sheet of paper specially designed by the department to serve as a permit.
 These sheets are issued for any number of different purposes as deemed necessary by the department.

-to be displayed on the driver’s side of the dashboard and are only valid for the uses printed on them.
+These placards are to be displayed on the driver’s side of the dashboard and are only valid for the uses printed on them.

 Prepaid Parking – Arrangements made for parking in a pay area.

 Usually associated with conferences and accomplished through the use of "congress tickets."
 (Sometimes known as “Reserved Parking”)

-Priority Bay – A small nested parking area at the lowest level
+Priority Bay – A small nested parking area at the lowest level of a parking garage.

 PSO – Parking Services Officer – These men and women work within the Enforcement area of the department and are charged with responsibilities that the department feels necessary

 to accomplish their portion of the department’s mission.
 Their duties often include, but are not limited to, citing vehicles, the relocation of vehicles, and the direction of traffic.

 Public Nuisance Vehicles – In addition to displaying a valid permit, all vehicles parked on university property must be lawfully registered, inspected and capable of legal operation.

 Vehicles that are inoperable or appear to be abandoned will be removed from university property at the owner’s expense.

 Vehicles are not to be used as storage areas or for any other use which is not consistent with the efficient operation of the university.

 Vehicles that emit unreasonable noise or odor; leak fluid or create a similar disturbance shall be declared a nuisance and the vehicle will be removed at the owner’s expense.

 Nuisance vehicles may be removed even though they display a valid parking permit.

 Reduced Citation – A citation fine reduced by the appeal panel.